Rupert Murdoch endorses Carey as next in line

 | NEW YORK

-In the clearest indication yet that the phone hacking scandal enveloping News Corp's U.K. operations has damaged the succession ambitions of James Murdoch, his father endorsed top lieutenant Chase Carey for the job.
+In the clearest indication yet that the phone hacking scandal enveloping News Corp's U.K. operations has damaged the succession ambitions of James Murdoch, his father endorsed top lieutenant Chase Carey as a future CEO.

+But Murdoch, 80, also said he and Carey had "full confidence" in James Murdoch, who until last month was seen as Rupert Murdoch's clear successor.

-"Chase is my partner and if anything happened to me I'm sure he'll get it immediately -- if I went under a bus," the elder Murdoch said in response to a question from a Reuters reporter about succession on the company's quarterly earnings call.
+"Chase is my partner and if anything happened to me I'm sure he'll get it immediately -- if I went under a bus.
+But Chase and I have full confidence in James," said Murdoch on a conference call with Wall Street analysts.

-Although News Corp has often said that it has a succession plan in place, the company has never explicitly stated who would ascend to the CEO role should Murdoch step down.

-In testimony before Parliament last month, Murdoch reiterated his long-held desire to see one of his children succeed him.
-Until recently, his youngest son James, 38, had been viewed as the likely successor after he was promoted to deputy chief operating officer in March.

-The younger Murdoch has been under pressure since the phone hacking scandal, which erupted last month at News Corp's UK operations, forced the closure of its News of the World tabloid and the arrest of 12 ex-staffers.
-News Corp's UK business ultimately reported to the younger Murdoch.
+The younger Murdoch has been under pressure since the phone hacking scandal that erupted last month at News Corp's UK operations, forcing the closure of its News of the World and the arrest of 12 ex-staffers.
+News Corp's UK business ultimately reported to James.

-James Murdoch has to submit a written statement to a parliamentary committee by Thursday responding to accusations that he misrepresented statements in prior testimony.

-But James Murdoch hasn't been completely exiled, however.
-Murdoch, 80, added that he and Carey had "full confidence" in James, leaving the door open for him to possibly become CEO in the future.

-According to Murdoch, however, "It's a very strong board, very often very critical and we have a lot of free ranging discussions."

-Murdoch also beat back calls from analysts about selling or spinning off the company's newspaper operations.
-In addition to newspapers such as The Wall Street Journal, New York Post, and The Sun, News Corp also owns the Fox broadcast network, a stable of cable channels, the 20th Century Fox film studio and a host of other assets across the globe.
+News Corp owns a stable of properties including the Wall Street Journal and Fox News.
+Media experts and analysts have wondered for several years who would replace Murdoch once he stepped down, with speculation centring on his children as well as executives outside the family.

+"The board and I believe I should continue in my current role as chairman and CEO, but make no mistake, Chase Carey and I run this company as a team, and the strength of that partnership is reflected in our improved results," Murdoch said.
+"I'm personally determined to put things right when it comes to the News of the World."

-Though he struck a defiant tone, Murdoch once again expressed his regret about the phone hacking revelations.
-He also said that he was disappointed that the scandal forced the company to drop its bid for full control of Bosky.
+Murdoch said that he was disappointed that the company had to drop its bid for full control of BSkyB after the phone hacking scandal eroded News Corp's chances of getting approval for the deal.

-News Corp reported a profit from continuing operations of $982 million (608 million pounds), up from $902 million a year ago.
+News Corp's profit rose, at least by one measure.
+The company, which owns broadcaster Fox and newspapers including the Wall Street Journal reported a profit from continuing operations of $982 million (609 million pounds), up from $902 million a year ago.

-Its net income fell to $683 million, or 26 cents a share, down from $875 million, or 33 cents a share, a year ago after recording a $254 million loss on the disposition of its troubled social networking Myspace.
+Its net income fell to $683 million, or 26 cents a share, down from $875 million, or 33 cents a share, a year ago.

-The company said it expects its full year operating income to increase in fiscal year 2012 by "low to mid teens" percentage points.

 Revenue rose 11 percent to $8.96 billion, helped by advertising sales and fees at Fox TV and its cable networks.